koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 In fact, due to model uncertainty, most actions will have long-term consequences that involve shifting shutdown probability by at least a miniscule amount (due to noise if nothing else).
 Since $\text{ImpactUnit}$ is calculated with respect to the _immediate_ penalty, the scaling factor won't include this noise.
 I speculate that the agent will be dramatically less likely to take actions we might disapprove of, and therefore expect AUP to naturally incentivize a limited degree of value awareness.

-There are reasons to suspect we can further weaponize this dynamic, possibly to the point of coercing generic reward functions into desirable behavior.
+I suspect we can further weaponize this dynamic, possibly to the point of coercing generic reward functions into desirable behavior.
 This will be discussed more in a later post.

 ## Mild Optimization